Table of Contents

 First, on 24 June 2016, the pound sterling depreciated to its lowest level in 31 years.
 The Pound was also more volatile, reflecting the uncertainty investors feel about the UK post-Brexit future.

 Second, Brexit leaves UK banks in an uncertain situation.
-This is because many of the laws and regulations to banks are set by the EU.
+This is because many of the laws and regulations of banks are set by the EU.
 In early 2019, it was reported that banks and financial firms had moved $1 trillion worth of assets from the UK to the EU.

 Third, during the twelve months ended February 2019, UK car production fell by 15.3% from 145,518 to 123,203.
 While not the only reason for the decline, Brexit played a significant role.
 British car manufacturers source components from Europe and export the majority of finished cars to Europe as well.